sim-ware/CV/README.md

 #### Communication

 When teaching, either as a Tennis Coach, Teaching Assistant, or most recently as a Personal Tutor, understanding the individual's character, and tailoring my communication to suit them was necessary for success.
 I encountered a range of challenges, from the diverse and unpredictable behaviour of students with Learning Difficulties, to explaining the more abstract themes of classic literature to young minds.
-These helped me develop a personal intuition, patience and understanding.
+These helped me develop personal intuition, patience and understanding.

 #### Analysis